YugangW/gpdb/gpdb-doc/markdown/ref_guide/modules/postgres_fdw.html.md

 For detailed information about this module, refer to the [postgres\_fdw](https://www.postgresql.org/docs/12/postgres-fdw.html) PostgreSQL documentation.

-The `postgres_fdw` foreign-data wrapper is included in the Greenplum Database open source github repository.
+The `postgres_fdw` foreign-data wrapper is included in the VMWare Greenplum GitHub repository.
 You can view the [source code](https://github.com/greenplum-db/gpdb/tree/main/contrib/postgres_fdw) for the module which is located in the `contrib/` directory.